Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Non-Hermitian Quantum Geometric Tensor in an Exciton-Polariton System

 \section{Non-Hermitian Quantum Geometric Tensor in an Exciton-Polariton System}

-To demonstrate how these measurements can be done in a realistic system, we consider a low-energy effective model describing the lower polariton branch with polarization splitting arising from cavity anisotropy, the photonic spin-orbit coupling and the Zeeman splitting induced by an external magnetic field~\cite{su2021, hu2022}.
+To demonstrate how the \red{non-Hermitian QGTs can be measured} in a realistic system, we consider a low-energy effective model describing the lower polariton branch with polarization splitting arising from cavity anisotropy, the photonic spin-orbit coupling and the Zeeman splitting induced by an external magnetic field~\cite{su2021, hu2022}.

-The non-Hermitian exciton-polariton Hamiltonian takes the form:
+The non-Hermitian exciton-polariton Hamiltonian $\mathbf{H}_{pol}(\mathbf{k})=h_0(\mathbf{k})\mathbb{I}_{2\times2}+\mathbf{h}(\mathbf{k})\cdot\boldsymbol\sigma$ takes the form:

-Here, $E_0$ denotes the mean energy, $m$ denotes the effective exciton-polariton mass, and $\gamma(\mathbf{k})$ denotes the exciton-polariton linewidth.
-Parameter $\alpha$ represents the anisotropy of the optically birefringent microcavity which splits the linearly polarized modes, and $\beta$ accounts for the photonic spin-orbit coupling which splits the TE and TM modes.
-In addition, $\Delta$ represents the Zeeman splitting induced by an out-of-plane magnetic field.
-The imaginary terms $ia$ and $ib$ represent polarization-dependent photonic losses which leads to exceptional points in momentum space \cite{su2021}.
-In what follows, we assume the physical values of the parameters of this system consistent with the ones presented in the Supplementary document unless specified otherwise.
+Here, $E_0$ denotes the mean energy, $m$ denotes the effective exciton-polariton mass, and $\gamma(\mathbf{k})$ denotes the \red{mean momentum-dependent linewidth.
+The complex parameters $\tilde\alpha=\alpha-ia$ and $\tilde\beta=\beta-ib$ account for the optical anisotropy of the birefringent microcavity that splits linearly polarized modes and the photonic spin-orbit coupling which splits the TE and TM modes, respectively.
+The real part directly affects the energy splitting while the imaginary part affects the difference in linewidths.
+In addition, $\Delta$ is a real parameter} representing the Zeeman splitting induced by an out-of-plane magnetic field.
+In what follows, we assume the physical values of the parameters of this system consistent with the ones presented in the Supplemental Document unless specified otherwise.